Acts 1 - John Karmelich

 a)

-didn't Jesus say, You'll be my witnesses in Galilee, where most of the
+Why didn't Jesus say, you'll be my witnesses in Galilee, where most of

-disciples are from?
-Why didn't Jesus say you'd be my
+the disciples are from?
+Why didn't Jesus say you'll be

 ii)